 gilbert– n.
 The unit of measurement for the kisceral quotient of an argument.
 “When Miqqi Alicia gets going in an argument, the gilberts really pile up.”

 godden – n.
 A cultivated area for growing beliefs.
 “David has a well-tended memory gooden, but his intuition godden needs weeding.”

 Goddu-zilla – n.
 A dangerous prehistoric beast wreaking havoc on modern argumentation theory.
 “Don’t let Goddu-zilla know that you think arguments actually occur in real time!”

 goldman – n.
 An epistemic unit of argument quality.
 “Her argument was worth its weight in goldmans.”

 goodwin – n.
-A manifestly adequate victory serving no discernible function.
+An argument that is manifestly successful while serving no discernible function whatsoever.

 gratton – adj.
 The lost culinary art of following recipes with infinite regresses.
 “They take forever to prepare, but the potatoes au gratton are worth the wait!”